 logo

-In many vulnerable countries, the harmful effects of climate are already severe: increased temperature, extreme weather events, changes in precipitation patterns, and shifts in duration and prevalence of climate-sensitive diseases such as malaria, dengue, food- and water-borne diseases are impacting already-weak primary healthcare systems.
-And this translates to compromised accessibility, availability, provision, and uptake of essential health services, especially for disadvantaged populations.
+In many countries, the devastating effects of climate change are already being felt.
+Rising temperatures, extreme weather events, changes in precipitation patterns, and shifts in duration and prevalence of climate-sensitive diseases such as malaria, dengue, food- and water-borne diseases are impacting already-weak primary healthcare systems.
+And this translates to compromised accessibility, availability, provision, and uptake of essential health services.

-In this context, solutions that enhance communities’ capacity to prevent and protect against the inevitable effects of climate change will be the most effective and sustainable.
-It will require timely, context-specific, and cross-cutting actions supported by targeted investments that leverage and improve existing individual and community initiatives to build resilience and adapt.
+In this context, innovative solutions that help communities to prevent and protect against the effects of climate change will be the most effective and sustainable.
+This requires context-specific and cross-cutting actions supported by targeted investments that leverage and improve existing individual and community initiatives to improve resilience and adaptation efforts.

 2024 Health Resilience Community Fund